inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/205-map-projection-basics.rst

 Do you notice the scale changing?
-This is because you’re moving away from the one point that you zoomed into at 1:20000000, which was at the center of your screen.
+This is because you’re moving away from the one point that you zoomed into at 1:20000000, which was at the centre of your screen.
 All around that point, the scale is different.

 To understand why, think about a globe of the Earth.